Hivemapper/hivemapper-scout/README.md

 # Hivemapper Scout
 Scout is a React UI Library for geospatial imagery visualization of Hivemapper's map data.
 It enables users to input a dataset of locations and seamlessly integrate with Hivemapper's Map Image API to display the associated imagery.
-Whether for urban planning, environmental monitoring, geographic research or other location tracking use cases, the Scout UI Library is the easiest way to plug into fresh geospatial imagery.
+Whether for navigation and logistics, urban planning, geographic research or other location monitoring use cases, the Scout UI Library is the easiest way to plug into the world's freshest street-level imagery.

 ## Installation